dresdner353/energyutils/xnix_workflow/README_ESB.txt

 The above defines a Free tariff of 0.
 Then this tariff is applied only on Sunday between 9-5pm

-Lastly, the --standing_rate value is the per-hour standing charge in Euro.
-So if you have an annual standing charge of 396 Euro.
-Then divide by 365 and again by 24 to get that to a value for a single hour
+Lastly, the --annual_standing_charge value is yearly standing charge.

 See:
 https://github.com/dresdner353/energyutils/blob/main/GEN_REPORT.md